Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Executive Vigor: requires Imperial Prerogative ascension perk
  * The Flesh is Weak: 5% population assembly from +10%
  * Synthetic Evolution: 5% robotic job multiplier from 10%
- * Hive World: Additional Society technology Targeted Gene Expression required
+ * Hive World: Energy cost 11000 from 10000
- * Machine World: Additional Engineer technology Construction Templates required
+ * Machine World: Energy cost 11000 from 10000
+ * Galactic Wonders:
+   * Dyson Sphere: 10% increase in costs to all stages
+   * Ring World: 10% increase in costs to all stages

 ### Boosts
  * Galactic Contender: Number of ascension perks required dropped to 1 from 3